arnauudG/unified-data-governance/docs/internal/DOCUMENTATION_AUDIT.md

 ### 1.6 Examples and In-Code Documentation

 - **examples/basic_usage.py**: Script with docstrings and examples for config, pipeline, Soda fetch, health check.
-README links to it under “Usage Examples.”
+README links to it under "Usage Examples."
 - **src/core/config.py**: Module and class docstrings (e.g. `SnowflakeConfig`, `SodaCloudConfig`) and type hints.
 - **Napoleon** is enabled in Sphinx, so when API .rst files exist, Google/NumPy-style docstrings will be used.